Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Number of classical ground states

 A lower bound of $b$ is found by determining the exact number of states that are obtained by applying fluctuator moves in the configuration of Fig.~\ref{fig:construction_sectors}(a).
 This state has a $\sqrt{10}\times\sqrt{10}$ unit cell indicated by red dashed lines and it has one flippable cluster per unit cell (their centers are marked by red dots).
 Importantly, these flippable clusters do not overlap such that they can be flipped independently.
 Furthermore, under the condition that flippable clusters do not overlap, their density (one flippable cluster per 10 sites) is maximal in this state.
 Since each flippable cluster can be in three different configurations, fluctuator moves starting from Fig.~\ref{fig:construction_sectors}(a) can generate $3^{N_\textrm{sites}/10}$ different states in the constrained subspace, yielding the lower bound $b=3^{1/10}=1.116$.
 In total, one finds

-where the error margins range up (down) to the upper (lower) bounds, which agrees with the Pauling estimate.
-We note that in the case of spin-$1/2$, the Pauling estimate is found to be surprisingly inaccurate, see Ref.~\cite{Niggemann2025a} for details.
+where the error margins range upward (downward) to the upper (lower) bounds, which agrees with the Pauling estimate.
+We note that in the case of spin-$1/2$, the Pauling estimate is found to be surprisingly inaccurate; see Ref.~\cite{Niggemann2025a} for details.